Open the sample file or use your own artwork.

 You can rotate a selected pin for perfect placement.

 Select a pin with the Puppet Warp tool, and then move the pointer over a pin to see the dotted circle surrounding it.
 Drag the dotted circle to rotate the pin to position your artwork.

 Tip: You can add pins in your artwork to anchor some parts before rotating sections.

 Select an object, and then select the Puppet Warp tool and place additional pins if required.
 Press Shift and click all the pins you want to manipulate.
 Now you can move or elongate the areas together.

 Keep adjusting until you’re satisfied.
 If you’d like to reset the artwork, it’s easy to remove all pins in one step.

 With the Puppet Warp tool selected, click Select All Pins under Quick Actions in the Properties panel and press Delete.

 Easily pose a character.
 When repositioning the limbs of a character, add extra pins where the limb meets the body at a joint.
-You can use the Expand mesh option in the Properties panel (or in the Control panel) to increase the affected area.
-This is helpful when there are gaps in your artwork.
+Select Show Mesh, and then use the Expand mesh option in the Properties panel to increase the affected area.
+This step is helpful when there are gaps in your artwork.